30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-We put this program at number 20 because of its mix of flexibility and specialization options.
+PennWest’s program stands out for its mix of flexibility and specialization options.
 This online counseling program offers a concentration in school counseling that offers flexibility and both a theoretical and hands-on education in the basics of counseling and specific knowledge areas related to counseling in a K-12 educational environment.
 Students in the online school counseling concentration take courses in adolescent and child development, school counseling methods, and education philosophy.
 They also get an understanding of how to develop a school counseling program and how to put that plan into practice in the school setting while also working with students, faculty, and parents to help children and adolescents thrive.

 Key Highlights: